ably/spaces/docs/class-definitions.md

 Leave the space.
 This removes you from the space and notifies other space members.

 #### on(event, callback)
-`event` can be one of:
+Used for subscribing to realtime events within the space.
+Currently, only one event is supported:

 ##### membersUpdate
-Called when a member is updated, enters or leaves.
+Fires when a member is enters or leaves the space.
 This returns an array of [SpaceMember](#spacemember) objects.

 ### SpaceMember